Automatic DDL Maintenance

 component that implements the IDdl

-interface and provides a list of SQL script files to execute.
+interface and provides the list of SQL script files to be executed.
 By calling the ShardingKey.change

-method, we can switch to the MySQL secondary database and use the ddlScript.run
+method, we can switch to a MySQL replica and use the ddlScript.run

 method to execute specific SQL scripts.

-This approach provides an efficient and automated way to manage database DDL operations, significantly simplifying the management and maintenance of database structures.
+This approach provides an efficient and automated way to manage database DDL operations with MyBatis-Plus, significantly simplifying the management and maintenance of database structures.

 Custom Runner